osrf/ros2multirobotbook/src/ros2_tools_resources.md

 For these initial tutorials we will be working with the pre-compiled ROS 2:
 Eloquent Elusor desktop version.
-These directions follow directly from the installation instructions found on the [Eloquent release page]https://index.ros.org/doc/ros2/Installation/Eloquent/Linux-Install-Debians/).
+These directions follow directly from the installation instructions found on the [Eloquent installation page]https://index.ros.org/doc/ros2/Installation/Eloquent/Linux-Install-Debians/).
 To run these commands you'll need a terminal window.
 To open a terminal in Ubuntu 18.04 click on the nine dots in the bottom left hand of the screen.
 A dialog